Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 where $\Omega = (0,L)\subset\mathbb{R}$, $\Omega_{I} = \{ y\in\mathbb{R}\smallsetminus\Omega:|x-y|\leq\delta~\mbox{for some}~x\in\Omega\} = [-\delta,0]\cup [L,L+\delta]$ for a length scale $\delta>0$ and $b(x)$, $g(x)$, and $\Gamma (x,y)$ are defined on $\Omega$, $\Omega_{I}$, and $(\Omega \cup\Omega_{I})\times(\Omega \cup\Omega_{I})$, respectively.

-Here, data resolution is essential to data-driven models, impacting their accuracy, interpretability, and application.
+Data resolution is crucial for data-driven models as it affects their accuracy, interpretability, and application.
 Low-resolution data is often more aggregated or sparse and may not capture slight changes in the underlying phenomenon.
 In this situation, models trained on low-resolution data may oversimplify complicated connections, resulting in restricted prediction ability and missing critical details.
 High-resolution data, on the other hand, offers extensive information, catching nuanced patterns and variations within the dataset, which can produce more accurate forecasts and identify subtle linkages.
 They may, however, be more computationally intensive and prone to overfitting if not appropriately managed.
-Despite limitations on low-resolution data, it can still be useful, particularly in situations where high-resolution data is impracticable or prohibitively expensive to gather.
-It is frequently utilized in large-scale environmental monitoring, satellite image processing, and some healthcare applications.
+Despite limitations on low-resolution data, it can still be useful, especially where high-resolution data is impracticable or prohibitively expensive to gather.
+It is frequently utilized in large-scale environmental monitoring, satellite image processing, and healthcare applications.